darthsebulba04/hassio-gpio-rf/DOCS.md

 ## How to use

-1. Set the `gpio` option, e.g., `17`.
+1. Set the `gpio` option per how you wired the rf receiver, e.g., `17`.
 2. Save the add-on configuration by clicking the "SAVE" button.
 3. Turn OFF protection mode.
 This add-on currently requires 'full_access' to the underlying hardware to read the GPIO pins.
 4. Start the add-on.
-5. Point your RF remote at the receiver and look in the add-on log for the output.
+5. Point your RF remote at the receiver and look in the add-on log for the data read from the receiver.
+You may have to hit refresh.
+6. You can then use these codes to add your outlets to [Home Assistant] via the [Raspberry Pi RF Integration].

 ## Configuration